 Companies may apply for a licence individually or as a group.
 Companies intending to submit a group application conclude a cooperation agreement that remains in force up to the time of application.

-It is important to prove and recover resources in mature areas before existing infrastructure is phased out or shut down.
-If this is not done, new discoveries may be too small to justify the building of separate infrastructure, and resources that could have been profitable may remain unrecovered.
+It is important to prove and recover resources in APA-areas while existing infrastructure is operating.
+If this is not done, new discoveries may be too small to justify the building of more infrastructure, and resources that could have been profitable may remain unrecovered.

-The authorities have therefore adapted their licensing policy for the mature parts of the Norwegian shelf to encourage production of resources where timing is critical.
-The introduction of the APA system in 2003 was part of this strategy.
-Another measure was to open the shelf to companies that see commercial opportunities in these resources.
+The authorities have therefore adapted their licensing policy for the most known parts of the Norwegian continental shelf to encourage production of resources where timing is critical.
+The introduction of the APA-system in 2003 was part of this strategy.
+Another measure was to open the Norwegian continental shelf to companies that see commercial opportunities in these resources.

-The map above shows the acreage announced in the APA 2016 round.
-The APA area is gradually expanded as new areas mature, but no acreage is withdrawn.
-APA licensing rounds are held every year.
+The map above shows the acreage announced in the APA 2023 round.
+The APA-area is gradually expanded as new areas are explored, but no acreage is withdrawn.
+APA-licensing rounds are held every year.

-If a group of licensees no longer wishes to explore the area for which it has a production licence, the area must either be transferred to companies that are willing to continue with the work programme, or be relinquished.
-Other companies that see different possibilities in the geology may then continue to work the licence or apply for a licence for the relinquished acreage.
-This leads to circulation of acreage and more efficient exploration of mature areas.
+If a group of licensees no longer wishes to explore the area for which it has a production licence, the area must either be transferred to companies that are willing to continue with the work program, or be relinquished.
+Other companies that see different possibilities in the geology may then determine to continue to work the licence or apply for a licence for the relinquished acreage.
+This leads to circulation of acreage and more efficient exploration.

-The parts of the Norwegian shelf that are currently designated as frontier areas include large parts of the Barents Sea, the deep-water areas of the Norwegian Sea and some small areas of the North Sea.
+The parts of the Norwegian shelf that are currently not included in the APA-area include for the most part the north and east parts of the Barents Sea, some small areas of the Norwegian Sea and in the North Sea.

 The system of area fees provides an incentive for companies to move from discoveries to development and production in the areas for which they have been awarded licences.
 The Petroleum Act (section 4-10, first paragraph) provides the legal authority for area fees, which are payable each year per square kilometre of the area covered by a production licence.

 There are still large areas of the Norwegian continental shelf that have not been opened for oil and gas activities by the Storting.
-These include the whole Barents Sea North, the northeastern part of the Norwegian Sea (Troms II, Nordland VII and parts of Nordland IV, V and VI), the Skagerrak and the area around Jan Mayen.
+These include the Barents Sea North, the north-eastern part of the Norwegian Sea (Troms II, Nordland VII and parts of Nordland IV, V and VI) and the Skagerrak, plus the area around Jan Mayen.

-More than NOK 4 000 billion at the current monetary value has been invested in the Norwegian continental shelf.
+Over NOK 6 000 billion at the current monetary value has been invested in the Norwegian continental shelf.
 The infrastructure financed by these investments is used to produce and transport oil and gas and makes it possible to produce further resources cost effectively.